fcostantini/PlEb/README.md

 # PlEb
 A simple tool to manage playlists.
-Supported formats are wpl and m3u.
+Supported formats are m3u, wpl and xspf.

 ## Requirements